Segal's axioms and bootstrap for Liouville Theory: Introduction

-where $N:=3{\bf g}-3+m$ and the coefficients $W_{p_1,\dots,p_N}(n_1,\dots,n_N)$ depend on the commutation relations of the Virasoro algebra.
-Conformal blocks are a universal feature of CFTs as they should be the same for any CFT with Virasoro symmetry algebra with given central charge and conformal weights for primary fields.
-Structure constants are model dependent.
-A highly non-trivial consequence of our work is a proof of the convergence of the series in ${\bf q}$ defining the Liouville CFT conformal blocks for almost all ${\bf p}$ (this fact was unknown except for the torus $1$-point case by \cite{GRSS} and the sphere $4$-point case in our previous work \cite{GKRV}). \end{remark} \begin{remark} The {\bf holomorphic factorization} of the correlation functions of a CFT i.e. the fact that the dependence of the moduli comes through the square of the absolute value of a holomorphic function dates back to string theory in the early 70's.
-In that setup and for general Riemann surfaces it was explicitly conjectured in 1985 by Belavin and Knizhnik \cite{BK86}.
-More recently the connection to the plumbing construction has been stressed by Teschner in several works, see e.g. \cite{Tesc9}. \end{remark}
+The holomorphic factorisation of the correlation functions of a CFT i.e. the fact that the dependence of the moduli comes through the square of the absolute value of a holomorphic function dates back to string theory in the early 70's.
+In that setup and for general Riemann surfaces it was explicitly conjectured in physics in 1985 by Belavin and Knizhnik \cite{Belavin_knizhnik} and even considered as a way (if not an axiom) to construct CFTs from the conformal blocks.
+A related approach was also developed by Friedan and Shenker \cite{FriedanShenker87}.
+More recently the connection to the plumbing construction has been stressed by Teschner in several physics papers, see e.g. \cite{10.1007/978-90-481-2810-5_46}.\\

+The conformal blocks are fundamental holomorphic functions of the moduli parameters that have been introduced in physics as building blocks for the correlation functions of CFT.
+These functions, constructed from the representation theory of Virasoro algebra, are of complex geometric and algebraic nature.
+Unlike the structure constants that are model-dependent, the conformal blocks are universal, in the sense that they only depend on the central charge and the conformal weights.
+In our case where the central charge is $c_{\rm L}=1+6Q^2>25$, their construction was mathematically unknown.
+A consequence of our work is a rigorous construction for all surfaces and a proof of their holomorphy.
+They are defined as series in the plumbing parameters $q_j$

+where $L:=3{\bf g}-3+m$, the coefficients $W_{{\bf p},\boldsymbol{\alpha}}$ only depend on the commutation relations of the Virasoro algebra and on the conformal weights associated to ${\bf p},\boldsymbol{\alpha}$.
+The main difficulty to define the blocks is the convergence of the series because the coefficients are not explicit or tractable enough to control their growth.